<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="https://kottke.org/26/04/0048661-as-slow-as-possible-very" />
+<link rel="alternate" type="text/html" href="https://kottke.org/26/07/0049248-the-us-constitution-is-fo" />

 <author>